The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: Growing IT businesses and mid-market companies needing a user-friendly, scalable LMS for both internal IT employee development and external 'extended enterprise' training scenarios (e.g., partners, customers).
+• Best For: Mid-market IT firms that require a scalable LMS for internal development and external training for partners or customers.

-• Key Takeaway: LearnUpon provides a powerful, yet user-friendly, platform for IT organizations to streamline internal and external training, making it ideal for those with diverse training audiences.
+• Key Takeaway: LearnUpon offers a strong, accessible platform for IT teams to manage internal and external training in one place, serving businesses with diverse learner populations and high-frequency training needs.

 You can explore its plans and book a demo on the LearnUpon pricing page.